dataforseo/TypeScriptClient/docs/classes/MerchantAmazonReviewsTaskPostRequestInfo.md

-filter reviews by specified keyword optional field you can specify up to 300 symbols in this field;
+filter reviews by specified keyword optional field you can specify up to 300 characters in this field;
 if you use this field, the response will only include reviews that contain the specified keyword

 #### Implementation of